 I am on a modular design-build project for the U.S. Army Corps of Engineers in Natick, MA.
 It is split between two sites – Heritage Lane with 28 replacement housing units, and General Greene Avenue with 19 townhomes.
 This project will provide safe on-base housing for USACE families, so I’m very proud to be a part of this team.

 How did you start in construction?

-As a young man, Sid graduated from the Wentworth Institute of Technology with a B.S. in Civil + Highway and began his career with private and public projects, like high schools, fire houses, and police stations.
+As a young man, I graduated from the Wentworth Institute of Technology with a B.S. in Civil + Highway and began my career with private and public projects, like high schools, fire houses, and police stations.

 What is your favorite project with Tocci?

 It’s Togar Suites (Ave Union, NJ), a multi-unit residential built around a courtyard and pool with large windows providing apartments a clear view of the water fountain.